RashitGainullin/ExanteR/README.md

 # ExanteR

-Exante is a R package that allow you to load market data of wide range of assets from different exchanges (ex.
+Exante is a R package that allows you to load market data of wide range of assets from different exchanges (ex.
 NASDAQ, NYSE, MICEX etc.).

 Prerequisites: ```QuantTools``` package